Sermiligaaq

 From Glaciers to Milky Blue Waters

-What sets Sermiligaaq apart is the stunning Sermiligaaq fjord.
-Thanks to nearby glaciers like Knud Rasmussen Glacier and Kârale Glacier, the fjord boasts a mesmerizing milky blue color, a result of the sediments deposited by these glaciers.
+What sets Sermiligaaq apart is the stunning Sermiligaaq fjord, which is fed by the Knud Rasmussen and Kârale glaciers.
+This is also reflected in the name of the settlement and the fjord, which translates to the ‘beautiful glacier fjord’.
+Thanks to nearby glaciers like Knud Rasmussen Glacier and Kârale Glacier, the fjord boasts a mesmerising milky blue colour, a result of the sediments deposited by these glaciers.
 The water’s natural beauty is captivating – a spectacle that never fails to impress visitors.
+They are also a prime spot for wildlife such as whales, halibut and redfish.

-Activities in Sermiligaaq
+Activities Available in Sermiligaaq

 Camping